aloha1357/MIPS-Assembly-Simulator/readme.md

 syscall
 ```
 **Expected Results**:
+- Prints "Hi!" to console
 - Prints "42" to console
 - Prompts for integer input
 - Stores input value in $t0
 - Program exits cleanly

+**Important Note**: For string printing (syscall 4), you must first store the string data in memory before calling the syscall.
+The address in $a0 must point to a null-terminated string.

 **3. Control Flow Testing (`test_control.asm`)**
 ```mips